-Vets will first observe how the cat breathes and listen to their chest for any evidence of a heart murmur or fluid buildup.
-They will check the color of your cat’s tongue and gums.
+- Your vet will do a general examination – They will observe how your cat breathes and listen to their chest for any evidence of a heart murmur or fluid buildup.
+Vets will also check the color of your cat’s tongue and gums.

-Severe rapid breathing problems will require a stay at the veterinary hospital.
-Vets can constantly monitor cats while they administer oxygen, fluids, or medication.
-Vets will sometimes offer oxygen via a face mask in an emergency.
+Severe rapid breathing problems require a stay at the veterinary hospital.
+Vets can monitor cats while administering oxygen, fluids, or medication.
 Hospitalized cats will receive oxygen in an oxygen cage.